If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 5. Hotel Reservation Information

-On the plane you will be given an arrival card to fill out.
+When you're on the plane you will be given an arrival card to fill out.
 This can also be done on arrival (at immigration), but to save time they give out the cards on the plane.
-You will need the name and address of the hotel you are going to stay in to put on the form.

-So that you have it handy, print out your hotel reservation information and keep it in your rucksack or travel wallet.
+So that you have it handy, print out your hotel reservation information before you travel and keep it in your rucksack or travel wallet.

-These days this kind of information is easily stored on a phone, but if your battery dies or you can't get reception to access your email, having a hard copy will save you a lot of hassle.
+Of course, this kind of information is easily stored on your phone, but if your battery dies or you can't get reception to access your email, having a hard copy will save you a lot of hassle.

 Pro Tip: Always carry a pen.
 You'll need one to fill out your arrival card, but a pen will also come in handy if you need to quickly jot something down.

-All foreigners traveling to Thailand must be able to provide proof of adequate finances for their duration of stay, for example traveller’s cheques or cash equivalent to 10,000 Baht per person and 20,000 Baht per family.
+All foreigners traveling to Thailand must be able to provide proof of adequate finances for their duration of stay.
+This can be in the form of traveller’s cheques or cash equivalent to 10,000 Baht per person and 20,000 Baht per family.

 7. Emergency Numbers

-Hopefully you won't need these, but make a note of these emergency service numbers:
+Hopefully you won't need these, but make a note of these emergency service numbers for your holiday in Thailand.

 - Tourist Police – 1155